 - wearing a brace to limit movement, if required

 For a hematoma or more severe bruising, a doctor may need to drain the bruise to remove excess fluid.

-Stress fractures occur when muscles become tired through overuse, and they are unable to absorb any extra stress.
+Stress fractures occur when muscles become tired through overuse, and they cannot absorb any extra stress.

 When this happens, the muscle transfers the stress to the bone.
 This causes tiny cracks, or stress fractures, to form.

 Statistics suggest that females, athletes, and military recruits are at

 Stress fractures can result from: